Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 43. Designate a place for your keys.

 To me, it’s a pretty key plate next to my apartment door.
-It saves me time and I never have to guess where those keys are.
+It’s a nice home decor item and it saves time because I never have to guess where my keys are anymore.

-Pack it tightly and keep it in your bag.
+Pack it tightly and keep it in your bag, along with other helpful things to have in your bag.

 47. Track your stress levels.

 Sounds weird?
-I know! … But tracking stress levels can help you spot signs of burnout.
+I know! … But tracking stress levels can help you to spot signs of burnout.

-If you get burnout, you won’t get organized – you will simply don’t care.
+If you get burnout, you won’t get organized – you simply won’t care about getting organized, and you won’t have enough energy for big organization tasks.

 48. Clean up your desk and keep it tidy.

-49. Back up important files on the cloud.
+49. How to get organized in your digital life?
+Back up important files on the cloud!

-Get organized digitally – back up everything that’s important to cloud storage and keep the files organized there too.
+Get organized digitally – back up everything that’s important to the cloud storage and keep the files organized there too.
+Such storage is clever, long-lasting, easily accesible and generally safe.

 50. Organize your thoughts.

-Beauty boxes you don’t like, magazines you don’t read – get rid of things that aren’t giving you benefits and are simply cluttering your life.
+Beauty boxes you don’t like, magazines you don’t read – get rid of the things that aren’t giving you any real benefits.
+They are just cluttering your life and your home further.

 52. Throw out expired make-up, medications or food.